hafslundnett/hdd-style/styleguide/lib/badge.md

 ## Icon badge
 `hdd-badge-icon`

-Add a small red dot with a white border to the top right side of a icon.
+Add a small red dot with a white border to the top right side of an icon.

 ```badge-icon.html
 <div>